fannyrancourt/fannyrancourt.github.io/_posts/2018-05-23-deterministic-da.md

 ![](/images/cat_aug.jpg.png "Results")

 Making this work for a real-life application is really easy!
-We can even have a pipeline for the inputs and one for the targets, this would be useful if the targets are boxes.
+For example, we can use the `params` variable in other situations like bounding boxes augmentation.
 The code is available in this [gist](https://gist.github.com/Dref360/d4eafccdd1c9d6e87764c43da50ffb19).

 Thank you for reading and I'm always available on Keras' Slack (@Dref360) if you have any question!